-But there is one place that retains its period authenticity despite being renovated in 2009; The Chalfonte Hotel at 301 Howard Street.
-This 135-year-old inn is not for everyone.
+But there is one place that retains its period authenticity despite updates over the years; The Chalfonte Hotel at 301 Howard Street.
+This 143-year-old inn is not for everyone.
 It is a throwback to another time.
 If you want all the finest amenities, you will want to stay elsewhere.
 But if you are after an inexpensive stay in a Victorian-era inn, the Chalfonte is the place.

 The lobby is fitted with period furniture and the guest rooms do not have a television or phone.
 Some do not even have private baths.
 You may find a loose floorboard or some chipped paint.
 Windows might stick or perhaps they will not stay open at all.
 The place is old.
-Expect some of the blemishes that go with a building of its age.
+Expect some of the blemishes that go with a mostly original building of its age.

 There is good reason The Chalfonte has become a favorite of artists and creative types.
 If you look, you will find many things that are beautiful in their imperfections.
 Guests that return to The Chalfonte repeatedly do so to ride the rockers that grace the wrap around porch or to hide in the Secret Garden with a book.
 Some sneak up to the cupola and imagine being the wife of a 19thcentury sailor awaiting the return of her beloved.

-By “sacrificing” some of the modern conveniences, you can rent a room at The Chalfonte Hotel starting at around $100 a night.
+By “sacrificing” some of the modern conveniences, you can still rent a room at The Chalfonte Hotel starting at around $100 a night.
 This would be a room with a full-size bed and a shared bath on the main hallway.
 Request a room on the ocean-side if one is available.
-You will enjoy some of the best breezes here.
+You will enjoy some of the best ocean breezes here.

-Of course for a bit more you can get a room with a European or premium bath.
+Of course for a bit more you can stay in a room with a European or premium bath.
 Suites are available as well, including the Honeymoon and the Presidential Suites.
 If you are looking for a family getaway, you can rent the four-bedroom Franklin Street Cottage by the week.